Essential norms of pointwise multipliers in the non-algebraic setting: Introduction

-Then, in Section~3, we will harness our techniques and results developed so far to work.
+Then, in Section~\ref{SECTION: Applications}, we will harness our techniques and results obtained so far (along with some ideas developed in \cite{KT24}) to work.
 To begin with, by calculating the essential norms of multiplication operators acting between two distinct abstract Ces{\` a}ro sequence spaces or two distinct abstract Tandori sequence spaces (Theorem~\ref{THM: ess norm Cezaro and Tandori function}), we answer Ramos-Fern{\' a}ndez, Rivera-Sarmiento and Salas-Brown's question from \cite{RFRSSB19}.
-To illustrate our, as nomenclature itself suggests, \enquote{abstract} approach, we will consider (in Remark~\ref{Remark: ces_p -> ces_q [ABR18]}) pointwise multipliers acting between the classical Ces{\` a}ro sequence $ces_p$ spaces, and, their duals, the so-called Tandori sequence spaces $\widetilde{\ell_p}$.
-This way we will recreate Albanese, Bonet and Ricker's result from \cite{ABR18} and some of Bennett's results from \cite{Ben96}.
-Next, we do more or less the same in the case of abstract Ces{\` a}ro function spaces (Theorem~\ref{THM: ess norm Cezaro and Tandori function}), but we also explain why our results on weak essential norms cannot be easily transferred to the ground of operators acting between Ces{\` a}ro function spaces.
-We will close this section by computing the essential norms of Fourier multipliers acting from a Banach space of analytic functions on the unit disc $\mathbb{D}$, in particular, from an abstract Hardy space built upon a K{\" o}the function space defined the unit circle $\mathbb{T}$, into some K{\" o}the sequence space (Theorem~\ref{THM: ess norm holomorphic}).
+To illustrate our, as nomenclature itself suggests, \enquote{abstract} approach, we will consider (see Example~\ref{EXAMPLE: compact cesp -> cesq faktoryzacja}, Example~\ref{Remark: ces_p -> ces_q [ABR18]} and Remark~\ref{REMARK: jak wynioskowac Tandori lp -> lq}) pointwise multipliers acting between the classical Ces{\` a}ro sequence $ces_p$ spaces, and, their duals, the so-called Tandori sequence spaces $\widetilde{\ell_p}$.
+This way we will recreate Albanese, Bonet and Ricker's result from \cite{ABR18}, Bonet and Ricker's result from \cite{BR20} and some of Bennett's results from \cite{Ben96}.
+Next, we do more or less the same in the case of abstract Ces{\` a}ro function spaces (Theorem~\ref{THM: ess norm Cezaro and Tandori function}).
+Here we re-prove Al Alam, Gaillard, Habib, Lef{\` e}vre and Maalouf's result from \cite{AGHLM18} We will close this section by computing the essential norms of Fourier multipliers acting from a Banach space of analytic functions on the unit disc $\mathbb{D}$, in particular, from an abstract Hardy space built upon a K{\" o}the function space defined the unit circle $\mathbb{T}$, into some K{\" o}the sequence space (Theorem~\ref{THM: ess norm holomorphic}).
 This improves Mleczko's main result from \cite{Mle09}.